 This is about understanding what works well today and what could be improved.
 What are the gaps and how do we fill them.

-Skore app is particularly good at rapidly capturing business processes either in live workshops or through one-to-one interviews.
+Skore is particularly good at rapidly capturing business processes either in live digital discovery workshops or through one-to-one interviews.
 In fact it’s possible to import existing business processes from some other tools.
 Although we still recommend manually capturing existing process documentation as this gives you the opportunity to analyse it at the same time and helps identify those gaps.

 Whether you’re implementing a new system or changing a business model you will need to analyse the information you gather in order to understand the requirements.
-Again the reporting features of Skore app help you extract this information and view it in a variety of ways and in different tools.
-For example you can check out how Skore app can work with Qlik Sense to analyse costing information here.
+Again the reporting features of Skore help you extract this information and view it in a variety of ways and in different tools.
+For example you can check out how Skore can work with Qlik Sense to analyse costing information here.

 Once you move into the design phase it’s important to engage the right people, the right subject matter experts.
 Design is about taking your objectives and designing the work the organisation needs to do in order to deliver those objectives.